Israel says it hit Hezbollah posts in Lebanon after taking fire

 In response, Israeli helicopters and aircraft targeted Hezbollah observation posts along the border early Wednesday, the IDF said.
 Restrictions on civilian movements were lifted soon after the operation ended.

-According to Israeli media reports, Prime Minister Benjamin Netanyahu was on a family trip near the northern city of Safed at the time of the incident and was taken to an IDF base nearby.
-The Prime Minister’s office did not immediately respond to a request for comment.
+Prime Minister Benjamin Netanyahu was on a family trip near the northern city of Safed at the time of the incident and was taken to an IDF base nearby.

+“I suggest that Hezbollah not try the crushing force of Israel,” Netanyahu said in a statement.
+“Hezbollah is once again endangering Lebanon with its aggression."

 The exchange was the latest of several recent spikes in tension along the heavily militarized border, which has been monitored by United Nations forces since the two countries fought a war in 2006.